Dota Pro Circuit 2022 Overview

 - The Cut

 - Thunder Predator

-This year’s competition is slated to start on January 18th, and will consist of 2 seasons, concluding with the biggest DOTA event of the year – The International 2021.
+This year’s competition first tours start on 14 March, and will consist of 2 seasons, concluding with the biggest DOTA event of the year – The International 2022.

-Both seasons will consist of a six week League stage leading up to a Major.
-After two seasons, there will be qualifiers for the remaining slots for The International 10 happening in Stockholm in August.
+Both seasons will consist of a six-week League stage leading up to a Major.
+After two seasons, there will be qualifiers for the remaining slots for The International.

 Dota Pro Circuit Prize Pool

 A total of $280,000 USD can be won each season, split as follows: